 - Violating Provisions

-- Trusts must be written or typed and signed by:
+- Trusts should be written or typed and signed by:

 - The maker of the will (trustor)

-- Needs two witnesses who were present at the signing.
+- It needs two witnesses who were present at the signing.

-- Each witness must sign the Trust or the will
+- Each witness should sign the Trust or the will.

 - Multiple wills and Trusts

-- There are times when a Trustor was married and later divorced and has a Trust.
-Then, the trustor remarries and creates another Trust and takes into consideration his/her “blended family.”
-The question arises, which is the primary document, and this is the bone of contention.
+- Sometimes, a Trustor was married and later divorced and has a Trust.
+Then, the trustor remarries, creates another Trust, and considers their “blended family.”
+The question arises, which is the primary document, which is the bone of contention.

-1st Takeaway: There is a window of 120 days in which an objection must be filed IF the Trust has already been admitted to probate.
+1st Takeaway: There is a window of 120 days in which an objection should be filed IF the Trust has already been admitted to probate.

 Once the Trustee gives notice to the beneficiary’s via the Notice of Irrevocability or Notice of Trust Administration sent via mail notice, you have 120 days under probate code section 16061.7 to act.
 Learn more about how long a trust can remain open after death.